hearthewind/dianovo/denovo_from_feature_detection/README.md

 [output dir]
 ```

-It takes around 1.6 seconds to process a single peptide, but this process is parallelized.
+[//]: # (It takes around 1.6 seconds to process a single peptide, but this process is parallelized.)

 # How to perform de novo sequencing